houghtonsam03/Pong/README.md

 * Up = Right player move up.
 * Down = Right player move down.

+More
+* Use"ESC" to pause the game during runtime.

 ## Bugs
 * Squishing the ball using the blocker onto the edges of the screen acts weirdly.